CDABACE/CDABACE/README.md

 ### Hi there 👋

 **Cross-Domain Attribute-Based Access Control Encryption** enables to build an ACE construction from any Ciphertext-Policy Attribute-Based Encryption.
+The code is written in python under [charm-crypto](http://charm-crypto.io/) library.
+This framework enables rapid prototyping of advanced cryptosystems.
+It uses the Python programming language from the ground up to reduce development time and complexity, and to promote reuse of components.

 The structure of this repository is as follows:
   - Schemes